Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Introduction

-The paper is arranged in the following order.
-In Section \ref{sec_ejecta} we explain the evolution of physical conditions in the ejecta, in terms of gas densities (Section \ref{sec_gasden}), gas temperatures (Section \ref{sec_gasT}), projected dust temperatures (Section \ref{sec_dustT}), and the velocity dependent stratification (Section \ref{sec_stratification}).
-Following that, Section \ref{sec_dustform} deals with the chemistry of dust formation, and the distribution and evolution of different dust species.
-In Section \ref{sec_opacities}, we discuss the opacities resulting from the dust formed in the ejecta, and the expected SEDs from the distribution at various epochs.
-Section \ref{sec_elliptical} presents the case study of dust formation in an anisotropic ejecta, of ellipsoidal shape.
-In Section \ref{sec_compare}, we compare the dust distribution and masses between the isotropic and anisotropic cases, while Section \ref{sec_compare_spec} discusses the resulting SEDs as a function of viewing angle.
-After that, in Section \ref{sec_sn1987a} we present the predicted fluxes at days 615 and 775, in comparison to SN~1987A at the same epochs.
-Finally, we summarize and discuss our results in Section \ref{sec_summary} and \ref{sec_discussion} respectively.
+The paper is arranged as follows.
+In Sect. \ref{sec_ejecta} we explain the evolution of physical conditions in the ejecta, in terms of gas densities (Sect. \ref{sec_gasden}), gas temperatures (Sect. \ref{sec_gasT}), projected dust temperatures (Sect. \ref{sec_dustT}), and the velocity-dependent stratification (Sect. \ref{sec_stratification}).
+Following that, Sect. \ref{sec_dustform} deals with the chemistry of dust formation, and the distribution and evolution of different dust species.
+In Sect. \ref{sec_opacities}, we discuss the opacities resulting from the dust formed in the ejecta and the expected SEDs from the distribution at various epochs.
+Section \ref{sec_elliptical} presents the case study of dust formation in anisotropic ejecta of ellipsoidal shape.
+In Sect. \ref{sec_compare}, we compare the dust distribution and masses between the isotropic and anisotropic cases, while Sect. \ref{sec_compare_spec} discusses the resulting SEDs as a function of viewing angle.
+After that, in Sect. \ref{sec_sn1987a} we present the predicted fluxes at days 615 and 775, in comparison to SN~1987A at the same epochs.
+Finally, we summarize and discuss our results in Sects. \ref{sec_summary} and \ref{sec_discussion}, respectively.